ahorstt/MachineLearning/README.md

                                   - plots groupings using reduced features.

                                   - plots movement of centroids over iterations.

+                       - SVM:
+                                  - Separates data based on boundary with maximized separation

                        - PCA:
                               - Reduces dimensions so that 99% of variance is retained.